smzerbe/telecom-outage-regression/README.md

 ## How to Use

-You can view the `.ipynb` file directly on GitHub or download the `.html` version for a no-setup preview.
+You can view the `.ipynb` file directly on GitHub or in nbviewer.
 Raw and cleaned datasets are provided for reproducibility.

 [View notebook on nbviewer](https://nbviewer.org/github/smzerbe/telecom-outage-regression/blob/main/Telecom-Outage-Regression.ipynb)